-Staff participated in Western Association of Fish and Wildlife Agencies efforts which relate directly to the use of StreamNet data.
+Staff participated in Western Association of Fish and Wildlife Agencies' efforts which relate directly to the use of StreamNet data.

 MFWP StreamNet staff responded to all data and map requests coming from internal staff, partners and the public.
 Many external data requesters are being referred to the FishMT web query system or the MFWP Open Data site to meet their needs.
 Internal requests consist of data queries and map requests that internal staff cannot complete themselves.
-A new request/ticketing system was implemented in 2020 resulting in requests residing in two systems.
 MFWP GIS staff received approximately 45 map or data requests during the calendar year and all requests were fully satisfied.